 Birding World 18 (8): 325-337.

 Bister, H. 2005.
 Selvagensöarna – ducat bord med havets läckerheter.

 Road Runner #4 Dec 2005: 40-47.
 (Swedish)

-For a complete programme (PDF document) or any question please contact us at: email@example.com
+For a complete program (PDF document) or any question please contact us: email@example.com